KSHobbyProjs/planet_simulator/README.md

 - Fix dump and restart capabilities (and use pickle instead of .csv)
 - Make it easier to configure initial setups.
 Right now, users have to go into the planet module and either overwrite the 'load_solar_system()' function, or create a new function which would then need to be called in 'main()'.
 - Add right click mechanic to control other attributes of the planets in the form of a drop-down menu
 - Output more statistics.
-Output the motion of and about the COM and maybe some measure of the overall stability of the system
+Output the motion of and about the COM and maybe some measure of the overall stability of the system.
+Right now, the simulation plots many pictures once the simulation is complete, but it doesn't save them.
+Fix that.
 - Add future path of planet
   - Once the program detects the mouse being dragged, store the current x and v history, call the move method numerous times (within the main loop), draw the lines representing the planet's future path and store this path; once the mouse is let go, revert back to the stored x and v values.
 - Add 3D functionality